 Quite a few fans have said that SAO is a good Gateway Series to anime, however, many of its detractors have said otherwise and accused it of being heavy on "Otaku pandering" and Wish Fulfillment.
 This was a point of contention by some fans on whether it should air on Toonami or not, due to the said block's status as a gateway drug to the medium.
 Ultimately, the block’s creators thought the negative aspects weren’t a big deal.

-Complete Monster: Sugou, the Big Bad of the Fairy Dance arc.
+Sugou, the Big Bad of the Fairy Dance arc.
 He imprisoned 300 SAO players, including Asuna, into a virtual prison, and conducted mind control experiments on them.
 And then if that wasn't enough, he intended to rape Asuna in ALO, and then in the real world, while she's still comatose.
-And as the last straw, he tried to kill Kirito in the real world.
+And as the last straw, he tried to murder Kirito in the real world.

 Sugou: "First, I'll take the purity of your heart, then the purity of your body."

 XaXa and Johnny Black from the GGO arc.
 A pair of Player Killers from SAO, they decide, after escaping into the real world, that they need to keep on killing.
 XaXa hijacks his mentally unstable brother's plan to create the ultimate gunslinger, arranging for opposing players to be poisoned in the real world, at the same time that their avatars are shot in the virtual world.
 Johnny is his ally in this, killing two of the four victims, and subsequently trying to kill Kirito and Asuna himself after XaXa's imprisonment.
 This is without taking into account their plans to torture three opposing players to death during SAO.
-A pair of reprehensible sadists, with the highest onscreen bodycount of any character in the series, XaXa and Johnny are about as low as gamers can get.
+A pair of reprehensible sadists, with the highest onscreen bodycount of any character in the series (except for Kayaba, of course, since most of their murders would have been impossible without Kayaba's death game), XaXa and Johnny are about as low as gamers can get.

 Critical Backlash: Not surprisingly, an increasing amount of folks are saying that the hate and backlash for the show and especially Fairy Dance is quickly reaching this territory.
 This is actually the opinion of Toonami themselves (whom probably witnessed first-hand many requests of SAO coming to the block get retracted when the show moved on to Fairy Dance during it's airing in Japan), as their rational for picking it upin response to the backlash.